 If you have been read any of my makeup posts then you know that I ALWAYS want a new highlighter.
-I had a look at Trophy Wife, which is a stunning bright bold yellow/gold, and if bold is your thing then you will not be disappointed.
+Trophy Wife is a stunning bright bold yellow/gold and if bold is your thing then you will not be disappointed.
 Also it has great versatility as some have even worn it beautifully as a eye shadow like one of my favourite Youtubers Christen Dominique.
 I went for KillaWatt highlighter duo in the shade Mean Money/Hu$la Baby.
-The packaging comes across elegant because of little details like the compact mirror has Fenty Beauty printed on it which I don’t recall seeing done (at least not recently).
-Mean Money confuses me to be honest as it is looks like a setting powder rather than a highlighter until you swatch it and then it gives this beautiful champagne-like glow.
+The packaging comes across elegant because of little details like the compact mirror has Fenty Beauty printed on it.
+Mean Money confused me as it initially looked like a setting powder.
+This was until swatched as it then gives this beautiful champagne-like glow.
 I think it is one of those that you will only catch when the light hits it although I need to try it to be sure.

 Although Mean Money is lovely, Hu$tla Baby is just everything!
 It is a beautiful rose gold shade which are always my personal favourites.
-When this was put on my face I just felt like the sun had blessed my cheek bones with endless summer.
-Also it suits a really large range of skin tones as the lady who helped me was wearing it and she was really light in comparison to me and it looked lovely on her.
+On my face I just felt like the sun had blessed my cheek bones with endless summer.
+It suits a large range of skin tones, the lady who helped me was wearing it.
+She was really light in comparison to me and it looked lovely on her.

-They did have the new Fenty range out which I saw whilst waiting to pay and they looked just a memorising.
-The new packaging looked awesome and I can not wait until I can afford to try more of the range overall.
+The new Fenty products looked just a memorising and were on display.
+The packaging looked awesome and I can not to try more of the range.

-I am really looking forward to trying these out for a full day and updating you on my thoughts however as far as first impressions go, it was exactly what I hoped it would be.
+Really looking forward to trying these out for a full day.
+As far as first impressions go, it was exactly what I hoped it would be.